-Once the following required steps have been completed, the applicant’s DS-2019 form will be issued.
+Once the following required steps are complete, the applicant’s DS-2019 form will be issued.

 Once the applicant receives the DS-2019 Form, he/she will be able to schedule their visa interview with the local U.S. Embassy.

-Upon successful receipt of a J-1 visa, the applicant will be able to schedule travel arrangements to the U.S.
+Upon successful receipt of a J-1 visa, the applicant may schedule travel arrangements to the U.S.

-Greenheart Exchange is able to sponsor J-2 dependents for Interns and Trainees approved for sponsorship.
+Greenheart Exchange may sponsor J-2 dependents for Interns and Trainees approved for sponsorship.
 A “dependent” includes the legal spouse and/or unmarried minor children (under age 21) of the approved Intern or Trainee.
 Sponsorship of a J-2 dependent with Greenheart Exchange includes the following documentation:

 J-1 applicants should disclose any interest in applying for a J-2 dependent as early in the Intern or Trainee application process as possible.

-Once an Intern or Trainee applicant receives their J-1 visa from their local Embassy, they are ready to start the journey to the U.S. As the J-1 visa sponsor, we are the primary point of contact for you, the host organization, and the Intern or Trainee.
+Once an Intern or Trainee applicant receives their J-1 visa from their local Embassy, they are ready to start the journey to the U.S. As the J-1 visa sponsor, we are the primary point of contact for you, and the Intern or Trainee.

 This page contains important information on the Intern and Trainee programs.